 Right-click on the space in the right pane.

 Provide the name as ProgrammaticAccessOnly and then press the Enter key.

-If you want to add this option to the context menu, then all you need to do is remove the String Value you have created above.
+If you want to add this option to the context menu, all you need to do is remove the String Value you created above.